-This study is a hospital based observational study conducted in Shri satyasai medical college and research institute and Sri Lakshmi Narayana Institute Of Medical Sciences.
+This study is a hospital based observational study conducted in Sri Lakshmi Narayana Institute of Medical Sciences, Pondicherry for a period of 12 months.
 This study was conducted in women with uterine prolapse who attended gynaecology OPD.
-The study was obtained IEC.
+The study was conducted from December 2016 to November 2017.
 The sample size is about 70.

+Inclusion Criteria:

+- Age >30 years

-Inclusion Criteria: (1) age >30 years, (2) 2nd degree, 3rd degree and procidentia,
+- 2nd degree, 3rd degree and procedentia

+- Exclusion Criteria: (1) pregnancy

+- Terminally ill

+- First degree prolapse

-Exclusion Criteria: (1) pregnancy,(2) Terminally ill, (3) first degree prolapse, (4)Malignancy, fibroid & other gynaecology causes
+(4) Malignancy, fibroid & other gynaecology causes